 The Forsythe Family Program on Human Rights and Humanitarian Affairs is proud to sponsor a wide range of human rights programming through our annual Human Trafficking and Migration Initiative, our semi-annual UNL Human Rights Series and through co-sponsorship with a wide range of campus and community partners.

 UNL Human Trafficking and Migration Initiative

 In Fall 2018, we presented our inaugural Human Trafficking and Migration Initiative, which aims to create spaces where Nebraska’s students, teachers and researchers can join the robust conversation about how to prevent and eradicate human trafficking, and protect the vulnerable.
-You can click the link below to explore last year's initiative.
-In 2019, the Initiative will focus on missing and murdered indigenous women and the #MMIW movement.
-Mark your calendar and stay tuned: November 1-8 is #MMIW week at UNL.
+In 2019, the Initiative will focused on missing and murdered indigenous women and the #MMIW movement.

 Local Heroes: A panel discussion with four Yezidi leaders

 On October 4, 2019, at 4:30 p.m., Hadi Pir, Laila Khoudeida, Murad Ismael, and Haider Elias will come to the Heritage Room of the City Campus Union to share their stories of fighting back against the ISIS genocide of their people.
 When the genocide started, Mr. Pir and Ms. Khoudeida lived in Lincoln, where they still live today.
 They united with other Yezidi leaders, including Mr. Ismael and Mr. Elias, to travel to Washington, DC and to help coordinate United States airstrikes against ISIS targets.
 They will share this story, and updates on ongoing recovery, with us.
 We really hope you will join us to hear them.